Stories

 North Scott school board members on April 11 approved the following job changes: more

-Roger Allen Holdorf, age 63, of rural Walcott, passed away on Sunday, March 26, 2023, at his home surrounded by his loving family after a short battle with cancer.
-A visitation will be held from 4-7 p.m., Friday, March 31, at Bentley Funeral Home in Durant.
-A funeral service will be held at 10:30 a.m., Saturday, April 1, at the funeral home.
-Burial will take place in Maysville Cemetery.
+Phyllis A. Knoche, age 93, of Durant, passed away Thursday, April 20, 2023, on her 93rd birthday, surrounded by her loving family.
+A visitation will be held from 5-7 p.m., Wednesday, April 26 (today), at Bentley Funeral Home, Durant.
+A funeral service will be held at 10:30 a.m., Thursday, April 27, at the funeral home.
+Burial will take place in Durant Cemetery.
+Memorials may be given to the Tri-County Community Club or a charity of your choice.
 Online condolences may be left at www.bentleyfuneralhome.com. more

 Currently viewing stories posted within the past year.